stivenschwanz/tts_pt_br_neutral/README.md

 Some planned/required improvements:
 * create a Colab notebook to run all scripts at once;
-* use a multi-voice Brazilian Portuguese corpus.
+* use a multi-voice Brazilian Portuguese corpus;
+* setup an Anaconda environment to run the Python scripts.